yosun/vrjamentriesblurbs/NumberTheStars/NumberTheStars.md

 The core gameplay mechanics relies on connecting the dots to advance, with gaze selection also of select "special" scene objects (such as pulsating nebulas that give you a different "starview").
 Upon completing a constellation, the materialized mesh may be interactive - a trigger to magically-appear other things, or a door, or a monster!

 ## Innovation:
-UI: 2D overlay gaze cursor with tiny hover-text tooltips.
+UI: 2D overlay gaze cursor with glance-ready hover-text tooltips.
 Both wide area and targeted Spatial-hotspots, such as looking up or down trigger different game events - or look-tapping at specific objects do other things.
-Float-in-space symmetrical interface.
+Float-in-space symmetrical interface - such as 0-g isolation and directed-arrows in an inner-sphere.

 Walking: "Look where you want to walk" - then tap and hold the side touchpad to walk (after you finish tracing an animal in Freeform mode).